 Expanding sales don’t equal profit

 Mastering cashflow boils down to managing the relationship between your sales and expenses, and when you need to pay the latter.
 When sales are up, there can be a temptation to take your eye off the ball.
 Don’t allow increasing revenue to lower your guard, as increasing sales usually mean increasing expenses.
 Don’t forget to plan for these expenses, and calculate any upcoming tax payments.
+At Crunch, this is where we could help, our simple online accounting software can help you keep on top of your invoicing, expenses, and give you a clear picture of the financial health of your business.

 Flexible beats cheap